Benton14/odin-landing-page/README.md

 # odin-landing-page

+Landing page project for "the odin project."
-Creating an entire web page from scratch
+Creating an entire web page from a provided design to practice flexbox.